Path-Check/paper-cred/SPECIFICATION.md

 The columns in the table below indicate encoding requirements for each representable character.
 Any non-listed characters MUST be percent encoded.
-The "URI" column indicates whether the URI format rules (RFC 2396) requires encoding the character.
+The "URI Requires" column indicates whether the URI format rules (RFC 2396) requires encoding the character.
-The "Alphanumeric QR" column indicates whether the character is missing from the Alphanumeric QR character set (thus, requiring encoding).
+The "Alphanumeric QR Requires" column indicates whether the character is missing from the Alphanumeric QR character set (thus, requiring encoding).
 The "Must Encode?" column indicates whether this specification requires percent encoding of the character.
 The "Output Value" column indicates the expected output from processing the listed character.